yenbuilds/my-operating-principles/README.md

 If consistently facing friction or frustration, it may be time to re-examine mental models in use, and determine what is missing or not working well.

 when something repeatedly breaks you probably have a structural problem.
-Address it rationally and fix it at with minimal delay.
+Address it rationally and fix it at with minimal delay. eg if broken markdowm consistently produced by the LLM don't get flustered, develop a solution now.

 ## Related Files